CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ![File Integrity Monitoring1](../Images/File-Integrity-Monitoring.png)

-3. On the FIM configuration page, select the **Log Analytics workspace listed** `asclab-la-{DeploymentID}` (or just by clicking on the Upgrade icon - it indicates that FIM is not enabled for the selected workspace).
+3. On **File Integrity Monitoring** page, select the **Log Analytics workspace listed** `asclab-la-{DeploymentID}` (or just by clicking on the Enable button - it indicates that File Integrity Monitoring is not enabled for the selected workspace).

     **Note**: Deployment ID can be obtained from the Lab Environment output page.

-4. On the Enable FIM window, **review the default recommended settings** for Windows files, Registry and Linux files.
+4. On the Enable File Integrity Monitoring window, review the default **recommended settings** for Windows files, Registry and Linux files.

 5. Click on **Enable File Integrity Monitoring** button.